Who has the job of distributing the estate of someone who has died?

 What is probate?
 What are letters of administration?

-Probate is a court order recognising a Will as authentic and gives the executor the legal authority to deal with the deceased’s estate and distribute according to the Will.
+Probate is a court order recognising a will as authentic and confirms that the executor has the legal authority to deal with the deceased’s estate.

 Once probate has been granted, the will becomes a public record which anyone can search for and view.

 Back to top

 Is it always necessary to apply for probate before a will can be executed?

 - bank account funds